 Powerstock Forest

 Delve into the wild landscape of Powerstock Common.
 Rub shoulders with deer, boar and wild ponies before following the dismantled railway through the trees.
 Discover a number of railway remains, some abandoned and some reused, as well as Ganger’s Hut, originally a shelter for people, now a home for bats.
 Leave the forest to explore Wytherston, a once bustling hamlet that has since lost its chapel.
-The buildings were beginning to crumble before they were saved by a fashion designer; the designer recently decorated with a CBE and happy to open his gardens to the public this summer.
-Climb out of the valley, as the impressive Eggardon Hillfort rises up ahead, to return to the railway and forest.
-Discover wide open views from the forest’s peak before ending the walk via brickwork remains, the venture encouraged by a man whose lifesavings went into the development of the Bridport Railway.
+The buildings were beginning to crumble before they were saved by a fashion designer; the designer recently decorated with a CBE.
+Climb out of the valley with the great ramparts of Eggardon Hillfort rising ahead, then loop back to the railway line and into the forest once more.
+From the high point of the woods, wide views open across the countryside before the route descends past the old brickwork remains, a poignant reminder of the man who poured his life savings into the dream of the Bridport Railway.

 Distance: 3 miles/5km